Efficientlyy/AI-Trading-Agent/ARCHITECTURE.md

 This flow diagram demonstrates how data moves from external sources through the various processing steps, ultimately resulting in trading decisions and performance visualization.

 ## Recent Changes

+- **LLM Integration Documentation (March 24, 2025)**:
+  - Added comprehensive documentation of the LLM integration architecture
+  - Detailed the optimized LLM usage system with tiered model selection
+  - Documented key LLM applications in market analysis
+  - Included efficiency features like caching and prompt optimization
+  - Created visual diagram of the LLM integration system

 - **Integrated Dashboard (March 24, 2025)**:
   - Implemented a comprehensive dashboard for real-time monitoring with multiple specialized tabs